locationtech/geogig/doc/manual/source/interaction/geoserver_ui.rst

 You can download the latest stable version of the GeoGig GeoServer plugin from the `GeoGig <http://www.geogig.org/>`_ home page.
 There is a version of the plugin available for all supported versions of GeoServer.

 In order to build it from sources, a GeoGig module is currently included in the 2.8.x and newer branches of GeoServer's community extensions.
-To build it, clone the GeoServer GitHub repository.
+To build it, you will need to have Maven 3 and a Java JDK (version 8).
+First, clone the GeoServer GitHub repository.

 ::